cofx22/blog/posts/shadow-cljs-tests.md

 Deep down inside, however, I knew I would have to invest some time into learning more about testing Clojure and ClojureScript applications at some point.
 I wouldn't want to work in a team that produced software without decent test coverage.
-I should hold myself to that same standard.
+I should hold myself to the same standard.
 This week, I decided to sit down and take some time to look into different ways to execute tests for ClojureScript apps powered by [shadow-cljs](https://github.com/thheller/shadow-cljs).
 As you may know, shadow-cljs is one of the two de facto standard tools for creating ClojureScript apps.
 The other is [Figwheel](https://figwheel.org/).